Huzaifaahmed20/awesome-dart-extensions/README.md

         var testString = "hello world".capitalizeFirstWord()
         print(testString); // Hello world

+## DateTime

+- `toHuman`: &nbsp; Format given date to human readable format.
+- `isSameDate`: &nbsp; Check if two given dates are same.
+- `weekdayName`: &nbsp; Returns weekday name of given date.
+- `monthName`: &nbsp; Returns month name of given date.

+## BuildContext

+- `screenSize`: &nbsp; Get screen size of your device (width / height).
+- `screenPercent`: &nbsp; Get screen size at given percentage of your screen (width / height).
+- `isLargeNotch`: &nbsp; Check if device has large top notch.
+- `topSpace`: &nbsp; Give padding from top (Recommended when making cutom AppBar).
+- `largeNotch`: &nbsp; Check if device has normal notch from top.
+- `bottomSpace`: &nbsp; Give some space from bottom When opening a keyboard.
+- `isSmallScreen`: &nbsp; Give some space from bottom When opening a keyboard.
+- `isVSmallScreen`: &nbsp; Give some space from bottom When opening a keyboard.
+- `textTheme`: &nbsp; Get TextTheme from context `Theme.of(context).textTheme`.
+- `appTheme`: &nbsp; Get AppTheme from context `Theme.of(context)`.

 # Support

 You liked this package? then give it a star.
 If you want to help then: